iamdonovan/spymicmac/doc/spymicmac/scripts/resample_hexagon.rst

 =================================

-``resample_hexagon.sh`` is a shell script that will run ``mm3d ReSampFid`` on the two scanned halves of a KH-9 Hexagon image, leaving a 2 mm overlap between the two images to aid in using :py:meth`sPyMicMac.image.join_hexagon` to join the images together.
+``resample_hexagon.sh`` is a shell script that will run ``mm3d ReSampFid`` on the two scanned halves of a KH-9 Hexagon image, leaving a 2 mm overlap between the two images to aid in using :py:meth`spymicmac.image.join_hexagon` to join the images together.
 ::